ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 The design goals for the DSL were born from real world usage of POI:

-* Focus on the generation of workbooks rather than reading in workbooks
+* Focus the DSL on generating workbooks rather than parsing existing workbooks
 * POI provides multiple spreadsheet [implementations](https://poi.apache.org/components/spreadsheet/) with different version compatibility and performance characteristics.
 I wanted to build a single DSL for all for all the implementations that allows the underlying sheet type to be changed as needed.
-* It should provide defaults for common operations but allowing all default to be easily overridden.
-For example you will not need to supply a row number when writing continuous rows but you can set a specific row number if you wish.
+* It should provide defaults for common operations but allowing all defaults to be easily overridden.
+For example you will not need to supply a row number when writing contiguous rows but you can set a specific row number if you wish.

 In order to build off Apache POI we need to understand the existing API.
 It is built of a hierarchy of concepts:

 * You start off by creating a *Workbook*
 * You can create *Sheets* from a Workbook (these are the tabs you would see at the bottom in Excel).
 After creating you can set Sheet level configuration.
-* You can create *Rows* from a Sheet After creating you can set Row level configuration.
+* You can create *Rows* from a Sheet.
+After creating you can set Row level configuration.
 * You can create *Cells* from a Row.
 After creating you set the value of a Cell and can set various styling information

 You can see the POI API is very *imperative*.
-You create each part from the previous part and then after creation you modify it is as needed.
+You create each component from a previous component and then after creation you modify it is as needed.
 I want the DSL to instead allow you to define the workbook *declaratively* by creating a nested structure that mirrors the relation between the classes.

 ### Implementing the DSL:
 So how do we go about implementing a DSL to wrap a existing Java library?
 Well Kotlin provides some nice language features that we can build off of.